Superhot: Superhot VR

 A new set of levels was developed for the virtual reality version of the game.
-The player's avatar reacts to the player's body, head, and hand movements; in keeping with the "time only moves when you move" concept, in-game time only progresses when the player makes deliberate movement with their body; turning their head to assess the situation, or making small twitches to the body do not cause time to progress.
+The player's avatar reacts to the player's body, head, and hand movements.
+In keeping with the "time only moves when you move" concept, in-game time only progresses when the player makes deliberate movement with their body; turning their head to assess the situation, or making small twitches to the body do not cause time to progress.
 The player's avatar can only move in a small space from their location on the level (mapping to how the player moves around themselves); after defeating a small wave of enemies, they grab onto a virtual object to jump them to a new location within the level.
+Replacing the hotswitch ability is a "mindwave" allowing players to telepathically kill an enemy while unarmed.
 Following the campaign, the player unlocks a similar endless mode as the non-VR title.

 Superhot: Mind Control Delete

-A standalone expansion that does not require the main game, Superhot: Mind Control Delete uses roguelike elements.
-Levels and challenges are procedurally generated.
-The expansion has the player choose one of several Cores that each have unique abilities, unlocking these based on their progress in the game, and as they complete levels, gain power-ups that allow them to face tougher challenges.
-Superhot: Mind Control Delete was released into early access in December 2017.
-The game was released on 16 July 2020.
-Players who owned the first game before Mind Control Delete came out were given free copies on the release date.
+The sequel retains the original time-manipulation mechanics, but wraps the game into a roguelite framing, as well as adding power-ups.